Don Lee Network: Television

 The network experimented with television in the early 1930s, launching experimental station W6XAO in Los Angeles, California, on December 31, 1931.
 It broadcast one hour per day throughout the 1930s.
 In 1937, the TV and radio operations teamed up to broadcast the opening of the 27th annual Los Angeles Motor Car Dealers' Automobile Show.
 Don Lee also annually televised the Tournament of Roses Parade.

 Harry R. Lubcke, an electrical engineer, was the director of the network's television branch.
 He helped to boost the audience for the new service by preparing and distributing plans that allowed industrious amateurs in the Los Angeles area to build their own television receivers.
 In 1939, W6XAO's transmitter (along with the studios) were moved to the top of Mount Lee, greatly increasing the range of the station.

 World War II brought a halt to further development of television, although W6XAO continued limited broadcasts throughout the war.
 W6XAO was commercially licensed in May 1948, when it became KTSL.

+The company later pursued production of TV programs.
+In January 1950 it signed William Dieterle to a long-term contract to produce and direct TV films with Don Lee Television providing financing and Blair TV Inc. distributing the programs nationally.
+It also contracted with Don Wilkie, son of John Wilkie (the first head of the U. S. Secret Service) for use of the elder Wilkie's files to develop stories.